You are here: Infothek - High blood pressure medications - Adjusting your medication yourself

 • https://www.pharmazeutische-zeitung.de/koennen-patienten-ihre-arzneimittel-selbst-anpassen-147531/

-We hope you found the article on the topic helpful.
-For good blood pressure management, it is important to take the medications correctly.
-Our app BloodPressureDB is happy to remind you of the intake times.
-It also manages the supply and informs you in good time when it is running low.
-This feature is also fully available in the free version.
+We hope you found the article helpful.
+For good blood pressure control, it's important to take your medications correctly.
+Our app BloodPressureDB will gladly remind you when to take them.
+It also keeps track of your medication supply and notifies you in time when you're running low.
+This feature is fully available in the free version as well.
 Get the free app now.

 Translation Disclaimer: